 After the fire in 1551, the large hall of the southern wing was divided into a chamber covered with a magnificent beam ceiling supported by five timber pillars, and two smaller rooms with new net and stellar vaults.
 This division was consistent with the late-medieval and early-modern desire to obtain a more private living space in place of large halls.
-On the site of medieval economic buildings based on the castle’s wall, an east wing was erected with a decor similar to the late-gothic southern wing.
+On the site of medieval economic buildings based on the defensive wall of the castle, an eastern wing was erected with a design similar to the late Gothic southern wing.

 The castle was rebuilt after the war and restored to its 16th-century renaissance appearance.
 Unfortunately, many relics of original equipment have not survived.
 Survived gothic vaults in the basement, the two halls of the southern wing and frescoes in the clock tower.
 The lower parts of the towers are also medieval, where the blende decoration has been preserved in the form of curtain arches.
 Under the northern wing there are also remnants of the gothic church of St. Otto.
 The attic of the southern wing with late-gothic tracery was rebuilt during the post-war reconstruction.

 The castle houses cultural institutions including a concert hall and exhibition halls.
 There are concerts, artistic and historical exhibitions, literary and scientific meetings, cultural events and concerts in the courtyard.
 Information about the tours can be found on the official website here.